- Installation requirements

 Connecting additional Google services

-After you complete the initial Site Kit setup, which will activate Search Console and PageSpeed Insights (and Analytics if selected), you can connect to additional Google services by going to Site Kit > Settings > Connect More Services.
+After you complete the initial Site Kit setup, which activates Search Console and PageSpeed Insights (and Analytics if selected), you can connect to additional Google services by going to Site Kit > Settings > Connect More Services.
 Learn more about which Google services are right for you.